One Water Program Management: A Knowledge Base and Guidance Manual

 The Water Industry’s First Research Project of its Kind on Program Management (WRF #5196)

 HDR is partnering with the Water Research Foundation and the City of Los Angeles to advance the water industry’s state of knowledge on program management.
-The two-year project, which was initiated in October 2022, aims to provide foundational guidance on the planning and delivery of water infrastructure programs.
+Using a program management approach, water infrastructure owners can improve a larger number of assets more effectively and achieve benefits and control not available if projects were to be managed individually.
+The four-year project, which was initiated in October 2022, aims to provide foundational guidance on the planning and delivery of water infrastructure programs.
 Underlying project objectives include:

 • Increasing the adoption of a program management approach within the industry to help utilities and consultants improve a larger number of assets more effectively and achieve benefits and control not available by managing projects individually.